bauwenst/TkTkT/README.md

       because this deteriorates downstream performance for e.g. Germanic languages, where a compound has its head at the end and hence it should be allowed to tokenise the head with the exact same tokens as it would be if it was isolated.
 - Weird holdovers like the `Precompiled` normaliser that allow even less insight into what's happening.
-- In the little documentation that does exist (e.g. for WordPiece and ULM), there are so many theoretical inaccuracies that we shouldn't even have confidence in anything that isn't a BPE tokeniser implemented by them.
+- In the little documentation that does exist (e.g. for WordPiece and KudoPiece), there are so many theoretical inaccuracies that we shouldn't even have confidence in anything that isn't a BPE tokeniser implemented by them.
-  Their explanation for ULM, which was already poorly explained originally, is so wrong it is actually painful.
+  Their [explanation for KudoPiece](https://huggingface.co/learn/nlp-course/chapter6/7), an algorithm which itself was already poorly explained originally, is so wrong it is actually painful.
-- They offer very few core models (basically only BPE and KudoPiece, which [`sentencepiece`](github.com/google/sentencepiece) already offers) whilst there exist many more in the literature, and the likelihood that someone who knows the literature comes along to implement all of them in C++ is rather low.
+- They offer very few core models (basically only BPE and KudoPiece, which [`sentencepiece`](github.com/google/sentencepiece) already offers and keeps much more updated) whilst there exist many more in the literature, and the likelihood that someone who knows the literature comes along to implement all of them in C++ is rather low.